-With your openSUSE machine being an Active Directory client as described in Chapter 27, Active Directory Support (†Reference), you can browse, view, and manipulate data located on Windows servers.
+With your openSUSE machine being an Active Directory client you can browse, view, and manipulate data located on Windows servers.
 The following examples are just the most prominent ones:

 Browsing Windows Files with Konqueror

 Use Konqueror's smb: / browsing option to browse your Windows data.